eedugon/kibana-k8s-explorer/README.md

 Use cases:
 - Check in real time the memory and CPU consumption of your pods.
 - Detect pods close to their limit of resources (risk of being killed / throttled)
-- Detect pods without limit (they will show same pct in relation with the limit)
+- Detect pods without limit (they will show same pct in relation with the limit than with the node)
-- Check resources usage of pods of a given host
+- Check resources usage of pods running in a given host.
 - Other filtering options: namespaces, daemonsets, statefulsets, deployments and pod name (to select specific pods)

 How to install: